LynnAU/fuelfor.cheap-scrapper/README.md

 # fuelfor.cheap-scrapper

-The scrapper used for fetching the price data of the fuelfor.cheap app
+The scrapper used for fetching the price data of the fuelfor.cheap app.